 Qualifying for Social Security Disability

-Reasons for DenialDue mostly to the ever increasing volume of Social Security disability claims, denial rates for applications at the initial stage are currently upwards of 60%.
-In the reconsideration stage, or first level of appeal, that number jumps to more than 80%.
+Due to the large volume of Social Security disability claims, denial rates for applications at the initial stage are currently around 60%.
+In the first level of appeals, or the reconsideration stage that number skyrockets to around 80%.

 Disability vs. Retirement